Focus on What Matters: Fisher-Guided Adaptive Multimodal Fusion for Vulnerability Detection: Methodology

-where $\tau$ is a temperature parameter.
-To increase the diversity of negative samples, we introduce a cross-batch memory queue (XBM) with capacity $Q$.
-This stage establishes a shared geometric space that serves as the foundation for subsequent Fisher-guided cross-modal interaction.
+where $\tau$ is the temperature coefficient.
+To increase the diversity of negative samples, a cross-batch memory queue (XBM) with capacity $Q$ is introduced.
+This stage lays the geometric foundation for subsequent Fisher-guided cross-modal interaction.